-Any story ideas since last month?
-(See Part 2: Getting Started.)
+Any story ideas since part 2?
 If so, let's try to develop your topics so you can pitch them to magazines and websites.

 A story proposal should introduce you and your idea to the prospective editor, and preview your ability to communicate effectively in writing.
 Keep it brief (editors are busy), but make sure you include these two elements:

 Introduce yourself.
 We're not talking about a resume--a sentence or two will do: "I'm an EMT with Boston EMS and a longtime subscriber to your magazine."
 No need to mention degrees, awards, secondary certifications or prior jobs unless there's something special about your background that uniquely qualifies you to cover your topic (e.g., an ACLS instructor commenting on the latest AHA guidelines).
 Include your address, phone number and e-mail if you're submitting hard copy.

 Summarize your idea.
 You don't have to cover everything you plan to write about, but a paragraph or two about the topic is essential.
 Here's my proposal for "Dealing With Downtime," a feature from EMS World's (then EMS Magazine's) October '09 issue.

 The hurry-up-and-wait nature of EMS demands conscientious allocation of resources before and after calls.
 Much can be done during downtime to educate, exercise, refresh and restock.
 This article would encourage crew members to see the connection between preparation and performance by addressing the following issues:

 - "Not on my watch"--taking ownership of territory.